sagemath/trac_to_gh/Issue 5157.md

 # Issue 5157: if the mwrank interface is interrupted from the notebook (!) it stays broken for the rest of the sage session

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5157

 Original creator: was